edatastyle/windows-security-firewall-defense/README.md

 ---

-# Contributing
+# 🤝 Contributing

 Contributions from developers, Windows enthusiasts, security researchers, testers, documentation writers, and translators are welcome.

-Useful contributions include:
+We would especially appreciate contributions in:

 * Bug fixes
 * UI/UX improvements